 Pregnancy is a life change.
 It changes you, your body, and your priorities.
-It also changes how others perceive you, and the assumptions they make of you, your abilities as well as what they believe you should want and need.
+Being pregnant at work also changes how others perceive you.
+It also affects the assumptions they make about you, your abilities, and what they believe you should want and need.

 These assumptions or biases are deeply rooted in our psyche, a result of our life’s experiences, the images we see in all forms of media and the ideas, even the most subtle of them, presented to us every moment of our waking hours.

 We’re all guilty of biases, and in essence they’re just our brains way of taking shortcuts, so it doesn’t have to work so hard.
 There are plenty of times these shortcuts work in our favor: when was the last time you had to think about which leg to put into your jeans first?

 Yet, for soon-to-be or working mothers, unconscious or implicit bias can significantly limit our potential.